rktummalapenta/Functions-Tools-and-Agents-with-LangChain/README.md

 ### Python Packages

-This repository notebooks code are updated with latest GPT 4o Mini and LangChain Versions.
-The python libraries are mentioned in requirements.txt file
+The code updated with latest GPT 4o Mini model and LangChain Versions.
+Please check libraries and their versions in requirements.txt file for installation.

 ## About the Instructors